 Where a narrow night bazaar cut into the precinct, two young entrepreneurials had parked a vintage Citroen of poster red, lit by battery powered studio lights in softboxes six feet square on stands.
 The dudes in control were decked out as early twentieth century triads.

 What is it about gangsta?
 No, don’t answer – it’s not rocket science.
 Besides car and lighting, these cats had battered Canon 5D SLRs with mid range lenses.
 Just off camera I spied: period drapes and make-up kit .. speakers hooked to iPhone playing ice-cool jazz .. digital lightroom of British phone booth design, currently a hot look in these parts.
 Of the crowds gathering, some were here to part with the readies, others, me included, to use the free lighting in shots of our own.
 And the business?
 To meet a clearly high demand to be snapped as mafiosa or moll, with a henchman to light your cigarette in or by the big Citroen.
 You’d then hand back the props and enter the phone booth, where a lad in plain clothes sat with laptop and Photoshop to hammer out jaypegs of your choice, with sepia tones in particularly high demand.

-These pictures follow the nightscapes in the PDF – 1706 shanghai night – already referenced.
+More of these pictures follow the nightscapes in 1706 shanghai night.